 While most sewing machines come with a bobbin or two when you purchase them, you may want to buy extra or have the need to replace them at some point in the future.
 ZJ Humbach explains that there are many different types, styles, and sizes of bobbins available and discusses why it is important to ensure that you are getting the correct size for your machine.

-ZJ then discusses some of the different pre wound bobbin options available today or you can learn how to wind a bobbin on your own.
-She shows that you can get them in either plastic, metal or ones with paper sides.
+ZJ then discusses some of the different prewound bobbin options available today, or you can learn how to wind a bobbin on your own.
+She shows that you can get them ones that are made of plastic or metal as well as ones with paper sides.
 ZJ shows how to remove the paper sides from the bobbins before use and explains why it would be necessary to do so.